-Many meeting planners find it's convenient to hold a "walking conference" in Boulder's compact downtown, with conference hotels and great venues in one easily walkable area.
+Meeting planners find it's convenient to hold a "walking conference" in Boulder's compact downtown, with conference hotels and great venues in one easily walkable area.
 Public bike-sharing kiosks, called B-Cycle are located throughout Boulder and make it fun and easy to pedal from station to station at an affordable rate.
-Boulder's Community Transit Network (CTN) also provides bus service for Boulder with the easy-to-ride HOP, HOP2, SKIP, JUMP, BOUND, DASH, STAMPEDE and BOLT routes.
-The HOP's circuit, in particular, is a very useful shuttle-like service for meeting attendees traveling from meetings sites to popular locations including downtown, the Twenty Ninth Street shopping area and the University of Colorado campus.
-Attendees can look for the HOP to arrive at marked stops every 7-15 minutes, depending on season and time of day.
-For more information, visit the City of Boulder's website.
+Boulder’s in-city bus routes (named the Hop, Skip and Jump) offer another way for attendees to get around town.